DAPFAM: A Domain-Aware Family-level Dataset to benchmark cross domain patent retrieval: Construction of DAPFAM

 \subsection{Query and target Selection Process}

-After obtaining the fully curated family-level data at the gold layer, we grouped families by the first three characters of their \emph{primary} IPC code.
-To ensure coverage of multiple domains, we aimed for 10 queries per domain code.
-In practice, some domains had a surplus of qualifying candidates, necessitating random sampling, while others had fewer than 10.
-This step yielded \textbf{1,247 query families}---each representing a separate query entry in the final dataset.
+After obtaining fully curated family-level data from the gold layer, we grouped families by the first three characters of their \emph{primary} IPC code to ensure balanced domain representation.
+We targeted approximately 10 queries per IPC3 domain code for comprehensive technological coverage.
+In practice, domains with surplus qualifying candidates required random sampling, while others yielded fewer than 10 representatives.
+This balanced selection process produced \textbf{1,247 query families}, each constituting a distinct query entry in the final evaluation set.

-For target families, we sampled 20 full text family document per query.
-This number was chosen in order to keep the dataset size manageable for sub-document level retrieval experiments and also to ensure that all queries have approximately the same amount of target documents, since our citation filter was based on metadata that doesn't take into account the language of the target or the presence of the full text.
+For target families, we sampled approximately 20 full-text family documents per query from citation networks.
+This target count was selected to maintain dataset manageability for passage-level retrieval experiments while ensuring uniform evaluation conditions across queries.
+Since citation filtering operated on metadata independent of target language or text completeness, this sampling strategy provides consistent target pool sizes for robust comparative evaluation.